skiptools/skip-unit/README.md

 ### Running Tests from Xcode

-Once the `XCSkipTests.swift` file has been added to a project, the transpiled test cases will automatically run whenever testing against the macOS run destination.
+Once the `XCSkipTests.swift` file has been added to a project, the transpiled test cases will automatically run whenever testing against the **macOS** run destination.
 As such, you need to ensure that your Swift code compiles and runs the same on macOS and iOS.
 This is a pre-requisite for Skip's parity testing, which runs the XCUnit test cases on macOS against the transpiled Kotlin tests in the Android testing environment.
+While many of the Foundation and SwiftUI APIs are identical on macOS and iOS, you may occasionally have to work around minor differences.

 The transpiled unit tests are run by forking the `gradle test` process on the macOS host machine against the output folder of the skip transpiler plugin.
 The JUnit test output XML files are then parsed, and a report summarizing the test results is presented.